airboxlab/airboxlab.github.io/_posts/2026-03-01-ope-guidelines.md

 $\pi_b$ is supposed to take action 0, but action 1 is applied instead, leading to a mismatch between logged propensities and actual rewards.
 </i></center>

+The first option could be cleaner, and could be used for all kind of IPS-like estimators.
+However, there are 2 important caveats to understand:

+- this solution only holds if action stickiness applies to both policies.
+- this solution introduces a bias as it partially hides what could happen if $\pi_e$ can decide to switch on later than $\pi_b$: by forcing the same action probabilities on both policies at the timestep where  $\pi_b$ decided to switch on, we don’t take into account the possibility of  $\pi_e$ deciding to switch on later.

 ## Post-deployment evaluation